jcelerier/cninja/README.md

 - Some kind of improved support for common libraries
     - Looking for Qt in `~/Qt/system/latest_version`
     - Looking for Qt in `c:/Qt/system/latest_version`

+# Thanks

+Cristian Adam for his [blog post on using Github actions](https://cristianadam.eu/20191222/using-github-actions-with-c-plus-plus-and-cmake/).